Tuesday, November 19, 2024

 Tailor-made software and Off-the-shelf software

-This refers to software that is specifically developed to meet the unique needs and requirements of a particular business or organization.
-It is built from scratch or heavily customized to fit the specific workflows, processes, and goals of the company.
+Tailor made software is specifically developed to meet the unique needs and requirements of a particular business or organization.
+It is built using variety of programming languages, frameworks and tools from scratch or heavily customized to fit the specific workflows, processes, and goals of the company.

 Off-the-Shelf Software (Standard Software)

-This is software that is developed and pre-packaged by a vendor to address the needs of a broad audience or market segment.
-It is ready to use and can be purchased or downloaded directly.
+It is also known as commercial off-the-shelf (COTS).
+Off the shelf software is developed and pre-packaged by a vendor to address the needs of a broad audience or market segment.
+It comes with set of generic feature and templates and ready to use and can be purchased or downloaded directly.

 Factor Tailor-Made Software Off-the-Shelf Software

-Customization High, fully tailored to needs Limited customization
+Customisation High, fully tailored to needs Limited customisation

 Cost High upfront cost, ongoing maintenance Lower upfront cost, subscription/license fee